Ask a legal question, get an answer ASAP!

 (d) Benefits of federal student loans that may no longer be available if a borrower refinances a loan.

-(e) Direct links to net price calculators for each community college receiving an appropriation in section 201 and each university receiving an appropriation in section 236.
+(e) Direct links to net price calculators for each community college receiving an appropriation in section 201 and each public university receiving an appropriation in section 236.

 (f) Definitions that clearly delineate the differences between scholarships, grants, and loans.